google/WebFundamentals/src/site/the-essentials/user-input/form-input/index.markdown

 # Simplify checkout with requestAutocomplete

-{% include modules/highlight.liquid title="Key Takeaway" list=page.key-takeaways.use-request-auto-complete %}
+{% include modules/highlight.liquid title="Key Takeaway" type="learning" list=page.key-takeaways.use-request-auto-complete %}

 While `requestAutocomplete` was designed to help users fill out any form, today it's most common use is in eCommerce where shopping cart abandonment on the